TIPS & ADVICE TO GET THE MOST FROM YOUR WEDDING DAY

 For me the best photographs are made by going with the flow on the day.
 Of course I’m happy for you to mention any locations that you really want to make pictures in the questionnaire.

-For most of my weddings, I work alone if I am able to cover the bride and groom in the morning.
-As a rule, I aim to see the girls first thing before heading over to the guys and then staying with them until the ceremony.
+For most of my weddings, I work alone if your locations mean I am able to photograph both of you in the morning.
+As a rule, I aim to split my time between you both before staying with one of you until the ceremony.
 This all depends on the logistics and timing of the day – again – we’ll firm up plans in the weeks before your wedding.

-For larger weddings – or if the logistics and locations are too difficult to cover alone – a second photographer is a great addition to your wedding package. they will generally cover the boys in the morning and we will meet up for the ceremony.
+For larger weddings – or if the logistics and locations are too difficult to cover alone – a second photographer is a great addition to your wedding package.
+They will generally photograph your partner on my behalf in the morning and we will meet up for the ceremony.
 If you didn’t initially book a second photographer and now think you’d like one, no worries just let me know and I can sort this!

 I always like to arrive as early – not so much from a photography point of view, but because it’s a great chance to meet everyone and get to know who’s who and start to see all the relationships and characters that I can then look into documenting during the day.
 Also it gives everyone more time to get over the – `Look! there’s a photographer in the room` syndrome! – It might initially feel a bit odd that some weird guy with cameras (“hello”) is crashing your wedding but just ignore me and get on with enjoying your day – you’ll soon be used to it!